VR-25/acc/README.md

 // temp_level (tl) # Default: 0
-// This is a current limiting hack.
+// This is an alternate current limiting feature.
-// Some devices have adjustable "temperature levels".
+// Some devices have adjustable "temperature levels" and/or charge_control_limit, siop_level parameters.
 At the highest level, charging current is blocked.
 // The stock values are generally integers, ranging from 0 to 6, 7 or so.
 // For greater flexibility, this variable stores a percentage value -- which is internally mapped to the system's scales.